Skip to Content

 Please leave a comment on the blog or share a photo on Instagram

-Optional Step
+Creative Address Sign Optional Step

 In addition, you can add dimension to your signage by adding a shadow effect.
-This is an optional step that I like to add.
+This is an optional step that I would like to add.

-Once the original stenciled paint is dry, place your stencil back over the letter slightly to the left and upward of the original placement.
+Once the original stenciled paint is dry, place your stencil back over each letter slightly to the left and upward of the original placement.
 Using a very dry brush of your original paint color, lightly stencil again.
 This creates a shadow behind the heavier paint.

-Add shading to the stencil to add depth to address sign for house
+Add shading to the stencil to add depth to address sign for house.

 How to Stencil house address on sign for your home.
+DIY Farmhouse Style Sign for front porch

 House Address Sign Options

-Distressed house Address Sign custom made DIY
+Distressed house Address Sign custom made DIY project

 In addition, the signage can be made using vinyl letters or wooden letters to create a unique home address sign.

-Because the sign is above our front doors, we screwed the sign to the wall at a couple different support studs.
+Because the sign is above our front doors, we screwed the sign to the wall at a couple of different support studs.
 We didn’t want it to fall on someone accidentally.

 How to Make a House Address Sign for your home.

-In addition, you may prefer a coordinates address sign for your house like the one I made for our beach cottage.
+In addition, you may prefer a coordinates address sign for your house, like the one I made for our beach cottage.

 Also, see How to Use Chalk Paint for more helpful painting tips.
-In addition, you can see the full Fall Porch Tour here.

 Thanks so much for stopping by today.
 I look forward to sharing my next adventure with you.

-Pin It to Remember it
+Pin It To Remember It

-How to make Address Sign
+How to make Home Address Sign

 How to make an address sign for your house